Application integration vs data integration: where they differ and how they’re merging

 1. Teams are coming together to tackle both approaches.
 Now that both methods involve moving data from the data warehouse to downstream apps, the business analytics team (responsible for managing data integrations) and the business technology team (responsible for managing application integrations) can work alongside one another to fulfill their respective goals.

-In short, the way that application integration and data integration function is nearly identical—the only clear difference being the downstream apps that use the data and the respective teams who access those apps.
+Application integration and data integration function in increasingly similar ways; the only clear difference between them are the downstream apps that are typically involved with each and the teams who have access to those apps.

 About the author